chaordic/newoffers-messenger-php/README.md

 # Newoffers Messenger

-Newoffers Messenger is a Pub/Sub messaging provider using AWS SNS os Azure ServiceBus
+Newoffers Messenger is a Pub/Sub messaging provider using AWS SNS or Azure ServiceBus

 Use an environment variable `MESSENGER` to specify the selected service.